china-liji/mic-inspector/README.md

 # `Mic-Inspector`
 A `react` inspector which a most similar of `Chorme DevTools` inspector.

-Here is a [demo](https://china-liji.github.io/mic-books/#/mic/mic-inspector/readme) that you can inspect something.
+Here is a [demo](https://china-liji.github.io/mic-books/#/mic/mic-inspector/readme) that you can inspect something by this component.

 ### Installation
 ```sh